 November - May: Wet season.
 Lush and green scenery.
 Not as good as the dry season for wildlife but still great.
 Special months within the wet season are January and February: You might see baby zebra, baby wildebeest and other newborn.
 Bird watching is also fantastic in January and February.
 In general, rain is limited and usually not that bad during the wet season.
 Except for March and April, where heavier rainfall can occur.

 Go in March or April.
 Highest possibility of rain but least visitors and lower rates.
 Sometimes it can get difficult to use the roads during or after heavy rain.
 In other seasons you should definitely start your safari tour early in the morning and leave around 6:00 AM.
 Use the earliest safari possible.
 You'll avoid heavy crowds by being the first on the floor.

-The highest chance to spot them is around new moon combined with a safari/tour in the afternoon when it’s also less busy.
+Yala has the highest density of leopards.
+The best chance to spot them is around new moon combined with a safari/tour in the afternoon when it’s also less busy.
 They are more active around dusk during new moon days.

 In general, you can visit Yala year-round.
 It's never really bad.
-The dry season runs from May to October.
+The dry season runs from May to September.
+Increasing precipitation in October.
 The ‘mild’ rainy season runs from November to January and some more rainfall again in April.

 Average Monthly Temperature and Rainfall for Yala from 1991-2015

 First of all stay at least two or three nights to increase the chance of spotting a leopard.
 Choose an accommodation which is nearby.
 Pro; you can go on safari in the morning and afternoon and spend the lunch break at your hotel.